rick1810/MySurveillance/README.md

 - `save`: Saves config/accounts/cameras.
 - `stop`: Saves config/accounts/cameras, toggles a boolean to stop all services.
 After 15 seconds, the program will force close itself in case any while loops are still active.
+- `gui`: Open a new Gui, and closes any old ones.